Why Does God Allow Child Abuse? What Judaism, Christianity, and Islam Say

 Judaism

-"The fathers shall not be put to death for the children, neither shall the children be put to death for the fathers: every man shall be put to death for his own sin." — Deuteronomy 24:16 (KJV) Deuteronomy 24:16
+"Parents shall not be put to death for children, nor children be put to death for parents: they shall be put to death only for their own crime." — Deuteronomy 24:16 (JPS Tanakh) Deuteronomy 24:16

 Christianity